ahmadizzan/ryo-eth-indexer/README.md

 ***Step 2:*** run call transactions

-This will create new transactions to `DummyExchange`, which will be listened and processed by `scripts/server.js`.
+This will create new transactions to `DummyExchange`, which will be listened to and processed by `scripts/server.js`.
 In a separate terminal tab/window, run this command:

 ```
 node scripts/call-transactions.js